scribu/wp-front-end-editor/readme.txt

 * added German translation

 = 1.5 =
-* added theme image swapping
+* new editable field: theme images
 * switched to NicEdit
 * don't remove blockquotes when editing a single paragraph
 * better handling of text widgets